 6. It’s always noisy at 2 AM.
 This is the opposite of #5.
 If you have a full house at 2 AM, people are overworked.
 It’s time you really considered hiring a few more people to your team before exhaustion takes hold.

 7. People walk the other direction if they see The Boss coming.
 Does no one like the CEO or President?
-If employees are actively avoiding that dreaded individuals, you’re not just creating a culture of fear, you’re also minimizing the trust put in senior leaders.
+If employees are actively avoiding a few dreaded individuals, you’re not just creating a culture of fear, you’re also minimizing the trust put in senior leaders.

 9. You’re using Windows 98 as an operating system.
 No, this isn’t a jab at Microsoft.
 It’s a jab at outdated technology.
 More than one in four employees does not have the right tools to do their jobs.
 This is demoralizing and frustrating, and means nothing is being done as efficiently as it could be.